 I also joined the Society for One-Place Studies and more recently (at the Society’s AGM in November 2019) I ‘stepped up’ to do my bit for this small but invaluable organisation by joining its Committee and taking on the role of Social Media Coordinator.
 If you conduct a one-place study (or are thinking of starting one) do consider joining, taking part in the Society’s activities, and sharing your knowledge and experience with fellow members.

-I fit my one-place studies in (after a fashion!) with my Atcherley One-Name Study (see the Atcherley Family History website), but these days (my own health and that of my father permitting) it is a case of fitting the OPS in with my work for the Society (and my Atcherleys are feeling very neglected).
+I used to fit my one-place study in (after a fashion!) with my Atcherley One-Name Study (see the Atcherley Family History website), but these days (my own health and that of my father permitting) it is a case of fitting the OPS in with my work for the Society (and my Atcherleys are feeling very neglected).
 Despite the competing claims on my time, I am beginning to analyse Waters Upton’s historical records, explore the family trees of the people named in them, and present my findings here.

 I hope this website will prove to be of use or interest to at least some of the present-day descendants and relatives of those who once lived in this small Shropshire parish.